GRGServer/SAMPRacing/README.md

 Once the VM is running, simply add `localhost:7777` to your favorites and you are ready to start.

+Unfortunately, the SA-MP server is now only reachable via *localhost*, it is not even reachable via *127.0.0.1*.
+One workaround for this issue is to manually specify the network interface IP address as *Host IP* in the port forwarding settings of the VM in VirtualBox.

 ## Requirements

   * Linux